Chapter 2 – Piano

 Distracted adults stand in the hallway and an older girl called Dana walks in, sits next to Valkyrie and adeptly plays a classical tune.
 Fingers with bulbous tips and savagely chewed nails, bounce on the piano keys like marionette mice at a rave.
 A strange phenomenon is taking place.
 A visiting parent ushers in their offspring, Dana, into an unknown space that is otherwise happily occupied by Valkyrie, private and singular.
 A room of one’s own.
 As though the parent expects, in an instant, a level of friendship on the basis of category match: child and child.
 I don’t know Dana, thought Valkyrie.
 Dana walks in and shuffles her 11-year-old hips, next to Valkyrie, on the piano bench.
 They are two sets of bottoms, two sets of uneven bottom sizes.

 There is this thing called classical music.
 It is beautiful.
 It lives somewhere else.
 These old and prized tunes have found their way into young minds, music lessons and school curriculums.
 Embedded in our collective psyche like a coat of arms or family shield that weighs heavy and solid.
 I feel sorry for all those other unknown classical musicians who were equally as genius and talented, but were left unseen and unpaid.
-Why did history freeze a handful of composers, as though the job of classical music was done.
-To then have these tunes hammered into young heads through their grit and toil, toiling away their childhoods with repetitive hours upon hours of impossible finger gymnastics.
-More to the point, written by and for half of humanity’s sets of hands.
+Why did history freeze itself with a handful of composers, as though the job of classical music was done and dusted.
+To then have these tunes hammered into young heads through sheer grit and toil, eating away their childhoods with repetitive hours upon hours of impossible finger gymnastics.
+More to the point, written by and for the hands of half of humanity.
 These complicated tunes can traverse an acoustic piano length of at least 88 keys, each key a generous 24 mm wide, with 8 keys making an octave that stretches a magnanimous 16 cm wide.
-These measurements are relevant – designed for men who generally have bigger hands.
-Female hands, which are generally smaller, compensate by their winning physical prowess, as shown with a gun and target.
-A better shot, simply put and statistically proven.
-Females are more adept at target shooting but unfortunately these skills do not lend themselves to playing the piano.
+These measurements are relevant to and designed for men who generally have bigger hands.
+Female hands, are generally smaller, and are better suited to a gun and a target.
+For this instrument, they are awarded for their accuracy and skill.
+Simply put a better shot, and statistically proven but not at all related to piano playing.
 Large hands however, find their way on to stages, within ornate music theatres, flowing with red velvet seats, curtains, sparkling chandeliers and gilded people, who are all sitting and staring silently in a kind of daze.
 Some facing the stage.
-There, they see a black tuxedo walk in and a coat tail following and suddenly, like a wave rising from nowhere, the tail is flicked back behind the tuxedo and now the finger gymnastics can begin.
-Surely, this great frenzied activity of playing lots of notes really fast, back and forth across kilometers of oversized keys, on impossibly long stretches of octaves, cannot define the greatest music?
-The fringe-flying, the page flicking, the tail flicking and the remembering and rote knowing of someone else’s tune?
+There, they see a black tuxedo walk in and a coat tail flickering and suddenly, like a wave rising from nowhere, the tail is flashed back behind the tuxedo and now the finger gymnastics can begin.
+Surely, this great frenzied activity of playing lots of buttons really fast, back and forth across kilometers of oversized keys, on impossibly long stretches of octaves, cannot define the greatest music?
+The fringe-flying, the page flicking, the tail flicking and the remembering and rote knowing of someone else’s ditty?

-Valkyrie did learn a small part of a fringe-flying tune, satisfied in knowing that small part and satisfied in not going back for more.
+Valkyrie did learn a small part of a fringe-flying tune.
+And satisfied in knowing a small part of a big tune, she was satisfied to not go back for more.

 Dana’s father militarized piano practice.
-When he was drunk, he beat up his daughters and played classical music on his radio so loudly that their sobs could not be heard.
+When he was drunk, he beat up his daughters and played classical music on his radio that was so loud, their sobs could not be heard.
 If he could hear Dana and her sister fighting over the sonorous timpani and violins, he would march into the room and smack them about their heads.
 Fringes flying but no maestros.
-All this could happen within a soaring orchestral moment, but the violence and screams would not rouse the attention of their mother who remained perfectly still behind a giant newspaper, reading.
+All this could happen under a canopy of a soaring orchestral moment, but the violence and screams would not rouse the attention of their mother who remained perfectly still behind a giant newspaper, reading.
 Not a muscle moved not an eyelid batted.
 One night Valkyrie heard them talk.
 They were worried about their daughters’ futures because they thought them plain and vain and burdensome.
-Pouring himself a fresh beer and taking a long swig – wiping the froth from his moustache he said, “they’ve got a hole so they better know how to use it”.
+Pouring himself another fresh beer and taking a long swig that left a wearing a frothy white moustache he said, “they’ve got a hole so they better know how to use it”.
 The newspaper remained still.

 These things had a bad effect on the much older Dana and made her heartless, selfish and mean so eventually Valkyrie had to brandish the sword and cut the friendship loose.
 Enough said.